Find Your Happy Place in the North Okanagan

 This colourful mid-mountain village is famous for the light Okanagan powder that settles on its downhill ski slopes in winter, but Silver Star welcomes adventurers in all seasons.
 Mountain bike the epic Beowulf Trail and hike in alpine meadows in summer, or try Nordic skiing, fat biking or snowshoeing on its network of multi-use trails in winter.

-Get to Know Silver Star
+Experience Silver Star

 Lumby